stackforge/fuel-docs/pages/user-guide/config-environment/1200-customize-partitions.rst

 color-coded sections represent the disk partitions that have been assigned.

+The following partition types may be configured:

+- Base System: comprehensive of swap space, includes operating system and basic software
+- Virtual Storage: used by Nova running instances
+- Image Storage: used by Glance to store images
+- Cinder: used by Cinder
+- Ceph and Ceph Journal: used by Ceph
+- MongoDB: used to store MongoDB information, for Ceilometer nodes
+- Mysql database: used to store MySQL data, for Zabbix nodes

 To modify the disk allocation, click on the bar for a disk.
 This example is for a node that runs